 Platform

-This platform is a starting point.
-It includes both quick solutions and deeply complicated work that takes persistence over time.
+This platform is a starting point, and includes both quick solutions and deeply complicated work that takes persistence over time.

 Some ways we can do that: